yceruto/symfony-ddd-skeleton/README.md

     $ bin/console about -k=api

-Or if you prefer use environment variables:
+Or if you prefer, use environment variables on CLI:

     $ export APP_NAME=api
     $ bin/console about                         # api application